coleenhuang/Where-was-I/README.md

 /read/:user_id/:chapter_id
 returns all the read verses for that user within that chapter

 /plan/:user_id
 returns all the books in the reading goals

 ### POST Endpoints
 needs to be able to create users, add read verses and create reading plans

-### PATCH Endpoints
+### PATCH or PUT Endpoints
 only thing that needs to be modified is the reading plan

 ### DELETE Endpoints
+/read/:user_id
+resets the reading progress. removes all read verses for that user

+/read/:user_id/:book_id
+removes all read verses of that user for that book

+/read/:user_id/:chapter_id
+removes all read verses of that user for that chapter

+/read/:user_id/:verse_id
-delete the read verses and use to modify reading plan
+removes the verse from the reader's read verses